Travel report: Cycling along the Rhine & enjoying good wine

 From our guests Barbara, Trix and Steffen

-We started our 500-kilometer bike trip along the Rhine in Constance on Lake Constance, where we picked up our e-bikes, which were perfectly set up for us, directly at the Radweg-Reisen branch.
+We started our 500-kilometre cycle tour along the Rhine in Constance on Lake Constance, where we picked up our perfectly adjusted e-bikes directly at the Radweg-Reisen branch.

-Although the first day of cycling was very wet and cold at the beginning of October, this did not stop us from starting the tour to Switzerland as border cyclists with helmet hoods, rain pants and shoe covers.
-The wooden bridge of Diessenhofen (photo 1) enchanted us with its water reflection even without sunshine.
-An absolute highlight right at the beginning of the tour was climbing the "Swiss rock in the middle of the waterfall" in the evening sun at the Rhine Falls of Schaffhausen (photo 2).
+The first day of cycling in early October was very wet and cold, but that didn't stop us from setting off on the tour into Switzerland as border cyclists with helmets, rain trousers and shoe covers.
+The wooden bridge at Diessenhofen (photo 1) enchanted us with its water reflection even without sunshine.
+An absolute highlight right at the start of the tour was to climb the "Swiss rock in the roaring surf" in the evening sun at the Rhine Falls in Schaffhausen by redeeming the voucher (photo 2).

 Show more Show less